michaelmacinnis/oh/README.md

 ### Note:

-Oh requires Go 1.4 to build.
-Go 1.4 has not yet been released.

-On BSD, Linux or Mac OS X, unless you are tracking the default (development) branch of Go, you will need to apply a small patch before building Oh.
+On BSD, Linux or Mac OS X, you will need to apply a small patch before building Oh.
 To apply the patch copy exec_bsd.go.patched or exec_linux.go.patched, as appropriate, over the existing file in your Go source tree and run all.bash to re-complile Go.

-Alternatively, remove your OS from the list of build constraints in the files unix.go and other.go to build oh with job control disabled.
+Alternatively, you should be able to remove your OS from the list of build constraints in the files unix.go and other.go to build oh with job control disabled.

 Oh now compiles and runs (but should be considered unstable) on Windows.

 # oh